 This week’s indigenous variety from Italy is called Croatina.
-It also goes by the name of Bonarda in certain parts of Italy where it is grown.
 This fruity red variety is grown in Lombardy, in Piedmont and in Emilia-Romagna and in the Veneto.
 It is deep in color, not too acidic and slightly tannic.
 It is usually blended with other local grapes, depending on the region, either Barbera or Nebbiolo as well as some minor grapes such as Uva rara and Vespolina.

 Croatina is a hearty grape that likes deep soils.
 It is relatively resistant to certain parasites but can be susceptible to others such as downy mildew.